- Do I Need A Mover?

 Bill of Lading: This is your receipt or contract with your mover.

-Binding/Non-Binding Estimate: this is what is provided before the move as an estimation of how much the move will cost.
+Binding/Non-Binding Estimate: This is provided before the move as an estimation of how much the move will cost.
 The full charge amount will be given after the move is completed.

 High-Value Article: an item valued at about $100 per pound.